Management

 Dr. Srivastava has received uninterrupted research funding for 41 years from the National Institutes of Health, been awarded 21 U.S. patents, founded four startups and mentored 45 postdoctoral and clinical fellows.
 His laboratory has identified two AAV vectors that efficiently transduce primary human cells, and his current research focuses on gene therapy for genetic diseases such as hemophilia and muscular dystrophies, malignant disorders such as liver cancers, and “nuclease-free” genome editing for β-thalassemia and sickle cell disease.

-Dr. Srivastava was elected as a 2024 fellow of the American Association for the Advancement of Science.
+Dr. Srivastava was elected as a 2024 Fellow of the American Association for the Advancement of Science.

 Keyun Qing, MD